 “Mateship” is a concept that’s as fundamentally Australian as drinking cold beer or sniggering at England’s top order.
 Long associated with the WW1 Diggers, it’s an idea that suggests men offering resolute support for one another during tough times.
 Plus the distribution of really dumb nicknames.

 But catching up with your mates is also a vital part of life.
 Countless studies show that hanging out with friends will make you happier, healthier and more resilient.
-Owen Sharp, CEO of the Movember Foundation, explains why it’s particularly important for dads.
+Paul Villanti, Executive Director Programs at the Movember Foundation, explains why it’s particularly important for dads.

 “Babies change everything.
 Everything becomes bigger, brighter, louder and more heightened.
 The ups, and sometimes the downs.
 Any parent will tell you that while it’s one of the toughest challenges you’ll face – it’s also the most rewarding.